tale-toul/OCP4baremetalIPI/README.md

   QEU: Checking for secure guest support                                        : WARN (Unknown if this platform has Secure Guest support)
 ```

-### Verify DNS resolution in the provisioning V
+### Verify DNS resolution in the provisioning VM

-Test that the DNS names of all nodes can be resolved from the provisioning V
+Test that the DNS names of all nodes can be resolved from the provisioning VM
 ```
 [root@provision ~]# for x in {1..3}; do dig master${x}.ocp4.tale.net +short; done
 192.168.30.20